 The GridGuide complements the GridCafé by providing a more in-depth guide to institutions across the globe that are involved in grids and distributed computing.
 GridGuide has become increasingly interactive and accessible through co-development with the Real Time Monitor (RTM), which shows traffic on the worldwide grid in real time.
 The current integration with GridGuide allows a visitor to click on a site and view both the technical statistics from the RTM as well as the pages from GridGuide.
 The RTM is widely used for demonstrating the grid at conferences and events and is an accessible and engaging way to understand more about the grid.

 Feedback on GridGuide was gathered through email and one-to-one interviews with science communicators and scientists.
 The GridGuide map has been cited as a good way of demonstrating what the grid does, and provides a draw for people researching grids and e-Infrastructure in their own locality.
-E-ScienceTalk has focused its efforts to encourage more interest in the GridGuide site by xxxxx?
+E-ScienceTalk has focused its efforts to encourage more interest in the GridGuide site by increasing the number of sites across a wider global area, thereby pushing the site closer to a ‘critical mass’ where content is renewed by grid sites themselves.
+The content is also reflected in e-ScienceCity’s GridPort, which will increase audience exposure to this valuable resource.

 In total there are now 102 sites in the GridGuide, including 21 in North America, 5 in South America, 53 in Europe, 7 in Africa, 9 in Asia and 7 in Oceania.
 This represents an additional 72 sites since the start of the project, and is 102% of the final target for the project.
-Of these, xx are also currently included in the Real Time Monitor.
+Of these, 59 of the biggest grid sites (in terms of number grid jobs sent, received and processed) are also currently included in the Real Time Monitor, ensuring that the system focuses on those sites that are most involved in global grid community.

 Fig. 1: Screenshot of the GridGuide (left) and Real Time Monitor (right)